 }

-to confirm the filename.CTRL + X
+CTRL + O, then hit Enter to confirm the filename.CTRL + X.javac command:javac HelloWorld.java

-.
+HelloWorld.class.
 You can check that the file exists by running:ls

-file and fix any mistakes.java
+HelloWorld.java file and fix any mistakes.java command:java HelloWorld

 Hello, World!

-file again using Nano:nano HelloWorld.java
+HelloWorld.java file again using Nano:nano HelloWorld.java

-statement, for example:System.out.println("Hello, Java Programming!");
+System.out.println() statement, for example:System.out.println("Hello, Java Programming!");

-, and run the program again to see the new output:javac HelloWorld.java
+javac, and run the program again to see the new output:javac HelloWorld.java

 java HelloWorld

-file:nano HelloWorld.java
+HelloWorld.java file:nano HelloWorld.java

 // This program prints "Hello, World!" to the console.